JoachimWeise/website/content/post/2019-11-16-python-environments.md

 - Python Environment [101](https://towardsdatascience.com/python-environment-101-1d68bda3094d): How are pyenv and pipenv different and when you should be using them
 - [What Is Pip?](https://realpython.com/what-is-pip/) A Guide for New Pythonistas
 - Using Python environments in [VS Code](https://code.visualstudio.com/docs/python/environments)
+- Using Virtual Environments in [Jupyter Notebook](https://janakiev.com/blog/jupyter-virtual-envs/) and Python

 **Articles on `pyenv`**